preciousakams/react-todo-app/README.md

 # Todos
-A Todolist app built with basic functionalities like, add todo item, edit todo item delete item and mark item as completed.
+A Todo app with features such as adding todo items, editing todo items, deleting items, and marking items as completed.

 ## [Click For Live Version](https://kamzzy-todoapp-react.netlify.app/)